Grover Cleveland: Education and moving west

-Cleveland received his elementary education at the Fayetteville Academy and the Clinton Liberal Academy.
+Cleveland received his elementary education at the Fayetteville Academy and the Clinton Grammar School (not to be confused with the Clinton Liberal Institute).
 After his father died in 1853, he again left school to help support his family.
 Later that year, Cleveland's brother William was hired as a teacher at the New York Institute for the Blind in New York City, and William obtained a place for Cleveland as an assistant teacher.
-Cleveland returned home to Holland Patent at the end of 1854, where an elder in his church offered to pay for his college education if he would promise to become a minister.
+Cleveland returned home to Holland Patent at the end of 1854, where an elder in his church offered to pay for his college education if he promised to become a minister.
 Cleveland declined, and in 1855 he decided to move west.

-He stopped first in Buffalo, New York, where his uncle-in-law Lewis F. Allen, gave him a clerical job.
-Allen was an important man in Buffalo, and he introduced his nephew-in-law to influential men there, including the partners in the law firm of Rogers, Bowen, and Rogers.
-Millard Fillmore, the 13th president of the United States, had previously worked for the partnership.
+He stopped first in Buffalo, New York, where his cousin Lewis F. Allen gave him a clerical job.
+Allen was an important man in Buffalo, and he introduced Cleveland to influential men there, including the partners in the law firm of Rogers, Bowen, and Rogers.
 Cleveland later took a clerkship with the firm, began to read the law with them, and was admitted to the New York bar in 1859.